joakim/bismark/extras.md

 If the snippet's key is followed by a space and one or more variables, specified in curly brackets `{…}` and separated by space, it's a template.
 The last variable consumes any remaining text of the reference, including whitespace, until `]` is encountered.
 Captured variables are referenced within the template using curly brackets `{…}`.

-Links may be constructed from definitions, where the reference text matches a definition and is immediately followed by `<>`.
+Links may be constructed from definitions, where the reference's text matches a definition and is immediately followed by `<>`.
 The link's text may be specified within the angle brackets, otherwise the reference's text is used.

 	[Wikipedia]<>
     [Twitter]<X>